ansible-collections/netapp.ontap/README.md

   - na_ontap_s3_buckets - Module will not fail on create if no `policy` is given.
   - na_ontap_svm - KeyError on CIFS when using REST with ONTAP 9.8 or lower.
   - na_ontap_volume - fix idempotency issue on `unix_permissions` option.
+  - na_ontap_volume - `volume_security_style` was not modified if other security options were present with ZAPI.
   - na_ontap_vserver_create role - add rule index as it is now required.
   - na_ontap_snapmirror - relax check for source when using REST.
   - na_ontap_snapmirror - fix potential issue when destination is using REST but source is using ZAPI.